wbsumners96/wind-turbines/tasks_and_reporting.md

 # Week 6: February 17 - February 23
 ## Notes
+- [x] develop correlation model for target-reference pairs
 - worked on incorporating a feature to remove turbines affected by the wake of turbuines operating abnormally

+# Week 7: February 24 - March 02
+- [x] write "formalized" report outline

 # This week
 ## Tasks
 ### Alex
-- [ ] develop correlation model for target-reference pairs
+- [ ] create power vs power delta gain curve figures
+- [ ] re-train the models on a larger set of data

 ### Billy
+- [ ] implement wake effects-based data cleaning
 - [x] fit some windspeed data to a weibull distribution
 	- this works better if the wind heading is restricted to a particular range
 - [x] fit some power data to a weibull distribution and a lognormal distribution